maykar/plex_assistant/README.md

 Thank you for understanding.

 ## Installation
-Install by using one of the methods below: manually or with HACS.
+Install by using one of the methods below:

 * **Install with [HACS](https://hacs.xyz/):** Search integrations for "Plex Assistant", select it, and hit install.